-Ironically, the first production of Carmen, while not quite the disastrous flop some make it out to be, was a distinct commercial and critical disappointment, and the composer, Georges Bizet, died in despair two months after the premiere, thinking what he rightly saw as his magnum opus had been rejected by the world.
+Ironically, the first production of Carmen, while not quite the disastrous flop some make it out to be, was a distinct commercial and critical disappointment.
+The composer, Georges Bizet, died in despair two months after the premiere (probably not of despair…the real culprit seems to have been a throat infection…but nonetheless in despair), thinking what he rightly saw as his magnum opus had been rejected by the world.
 But if he had just survived a few months longer, he would have seen it take the world by storm…it only took about six months from the date of its premiere for the world to come to their senses and realize this was a world-changing masterpiece.

-Il Pagliacci had one of the finest librettos of any Opera in the Verismo extended family (its author, Leoncavallo, had already been a professional Librettist before he started composing), exceptionally tightly-written, full of intelligent thoughts on the intersection of a performer’s work and their private life, and with a devastating emotional impact, especially in the final scene.
-However, while it certainly had a number of take-home tunes (particularly “Vesti di Gubbia”, which became one of the all-time hit tunes of the Italian Operatic catalogue), the music as a whole was slicker and more conventional than that of Cavalleria Rusticana, and didn’t always manage to match the impact of the story to which it was set.
-Despite these very different emphases in terms of their strengths, the two Operas have been performed so often on the same bill (an obvious expedient, as neither is long enough to provision a full evening at the Opera, and they still match each other better than most other popular Operatic one-acts), that most of the world has by now come to view them almost as a single Opera, referred to colloquially as Cav/Pag.
+Il Pagliacci had one of the finest librettos of any Opera in the Verismo extended family (its author, Leoncavallo, had already been a professional librettist before he started composing), exceptionally tightly-written, full of intelligent thoughts on the intersection of a performer’s work and their private life, and with a devastating emotional impact, especially in the finale, a play-within-a-play scene that devolves into a complete emotional breakdown culminating in a double murder.
+He wedded this story to a score that bleeds with emotion, at times to the point of sounding like an Italian version of Tchaikovsky, particularly in the Prologue, the massive hit aria “Vesti di Gubbia”, and the main character’s breakdown in the final scene.
+Whereas Cavelleria Rusticana was intended as a piece of gritty realism, Il Pagliacci, in spite of its brutality, is a wholly sentimental work.
+Despite this, the two Operas have been performed so often on the same bill (an obvious expedient, as neither is long enough to provision a full evening at the Opera, and they still match each other better than most other popular Operatic one-acts), that most of the world has by now come to view them almost as a single Opera, referred to colloquially as Cav/Pag.

 The real defining genius of the Italian school of Verismo Opera, however, was Giacomo Puccini, despite the fact that many of the particular brand of Opera snobs devoted to that movement would refuse to associate him with it.
 This is partly because he proved, contrary to popular belief at the time, that you could have Verismo naturalism without including violence or eschewing conventional sentiment, as in his Magnum Opus La Boheme.

 The fact that La Boheme is one of the world’s two most popular operas (together with Verdi’s Aida) can certainly be attributed partly to the fact that it is so amenable to cast and stage by opera standards that you can pretty much put it on in a barn.
-After all, Linda Ronstadt once sung the role of Mimi, and while by all accounts she didn’t do a very good job, the fact that she could hit the notes at all shows how much easier La Boheme is to sing than your average opera.
+After all, Country singer Linda Ronstadt once sung the role of Mimi, and while by all accounts she didn’t do an especially good job, the fact that she could hit the notes at all shows how much easier La Boheme is to sing than your average opera.

 For another, despite not featuring the brutal violence that is supposedly a crucial feature of the genre, Boheme represents the ultimate achievement of the Verismo school.
 After all, the real goal of Verismo was to capture the realistic existence of ordinary, everyday people, and then to exalt their feelings and problems with the same operatic lyricism previously reserved for larger-than-life characters.
 Well, Boheme does this better than any other opera, elevating simple young love and heartbreak among impoverished would-be artists to a sublime and epic beauty.

 This of course leads us to the biggest reason Boheme is popular—the music.
 The big arias are ravishing and, for all their utterly accessible wealth of melody, deceptively sophisticated, but Puccini also excelled in creating elaborate musical scenes, something he is rarely credited for.
-The second act of the opera, for example, is essentially all one unified dramatic scene made of flowing melody, with even its big aria, the legendary “Musetta’s Waltz”, being seamlessly woven into the overall structure.
-Puccini also made perhaps the most impressive use of reprise in all of opera, giving the central lovers a deathbed duet made up almost entirely of echoes of their ecstatically romantic music in the first two acts.
+The second act of the opera, for example, is essentially all one unified dramatic scene made of flowing melody, with even its famous showpiece aria, the legendary “Musetta’s Waltz”, being seamlessly woven into the overall structure.
+Puccini also made perhaps the most impressive use of reprise in all of opera…virtually the entire fourth act is made up of recapitulations of themes from earlier in the Opera, and the central lovers in particular are given a deathbed duet made up almost entirely of echoes of their ecstatically romantic music in the first two acts.
 This makes the scene far more touching than any other death duet composed of entirely new music could be, and it genuinely feels like a real conversation between a loving couple about to be parted forever.

 Puccini, despite never getting much respect from the critics, would produce two more of Opera’s genre-defining megahits, Madame Butterfly and Tosca.
 Madame Butterfly is by far the most sophisticated of the early-career Puccini works, with a complex tragic heroine at its center, an especially loathsome villain who happens to be exactly the kind of handsome young tenor usually seen as the hero, and a score with singable yet surprisingly complex melodies and even a few Far Eastern inflections to match its Japanese setting.
 The Opera has been interpreted by some (including director Ken Russell) as some kind of treatise on ‘the clash of East and West’, but one of Puccini’s most refreshing qualities is that he didn’t ‘do’ abstract themes; his Operas are solely about the characters in question, their actions, and their feelings.

-Tosca is rawer, quite a bit more violent, and more like the usual idea people have of Verismo…it’s not subtle by any means, and the Opera snobs have a particular hatred for it, but it features some of Puccini’s most memorable melodies and some of Opera’s most gloriously over-the-top characters.
-The treatment of Scarpia, one of the most loathsome villains in all of Opera, is especially striking; Puccini gave him an unbelievably ravishing and erotic musical setting for the scene where he tries to blackmail Tosca into sleeping with him by threatening the life of her lover, in a strikingly ironic device that is a clear predecessor to Sondheim’s Sweeney Todd.
+Tosca is rawer, quite a bit more violent, and more like the usual idea people have of Verismo, featuring not only murder and suicide, but attempted rape and a protracted torture scene (off-stage, admittedly, but we hear the screams).
+It’s not subtle by any means, and the Opera snobs have a particular hatred for it, but it features some of Puccini’s most memorable melodies (including two of the all-time ‘hit’ arias in the Opera canon, “Vissi D’Arte” and “E Lucevan le Stelle”) and some of Opera’s most gloriously over-the-top characters.
+The title character is a literal Diva, a star Opera singer in-story, and even when she’s pleading to the Heavens for mercy or committing cold-blooded murder or suicide, she never quite loses that self-consciously showy star quality.
+The treatment of Scarpia, one of the most depraved villains in all of Opera (the book Opera for Dummies, in one of the more endearing examples of its trademark proletarian touch, calls him “so loathsome and cruel he makes Darth Vader look like a soup kitchen worker”), is especially striking; Puccini gave him a grandiose Te Deum that doubles as a villain song and an unbelievably ravishing and erotic musical setting for the scene where he tries to blackmail Tosca into sleeping with him by threatening the life of her lover, in a strikingly ironic device that is a clear predecessor to Sondheim’s score for Sweeney Todd.